jbeyerstedt/Arduino-timelapse-slider/README.md

 * tree buttons as inputs (plus, minus, enter)
 * drive two 8-bit shift registers for the displays
 * drive a stepper motor (via stepper motor driver IC)
-* turn off the stepper motor if it´s not needed (like at setting values or wating for a new start)
+* turn off the stepper motor if it´s not needed (like at setting values or waiting for a new start)

 #### additional in version 1.0